eaglebush/eaglebush.github.io/articles/go-block-format.md

 # Input Validation Block Formatting

-Input validation is a must to reduce panic errors when your application runs or serves based on the inputs, whether its a command line argument or a JSON document body.
+Input validation is a must to reduce panic errors when your application runs or serves based on the inputs, whether it's a command line argument or a JSON document body.
 In most cases, a validation function needs to return two values: the boolean value and the error returned.
 The boolean value stores the information whether the argument is valid or not, and the error value returns a non-nil value when it encounters one.